 - Restrictive licensing and unclear usage terms

-- Uncertainty about emerging regulations, such as the Corporate Sustainability Reporting Directive (CSRD) and the Taskforce on Nature-related Financial Disclosures (TNFD), and fewer incentives compared to climate action
+- Uncertainty about emerging regulations and frameworks, such as the Corporate Sustainability Reporting Directive (CSRD), the Taskforce on Nature-related Financial Disclosures (TNFD), and IFRS S1 (General Requirements for Disclosure of Sustainability-related Financial Information), combined with fewer incentives compared to climate action

 Trust, transparency, and incentives